-3. Scan first.
-If you're pressed for time, you can get away with examining just the account summary, says Susan Zimmerman of the Zimmerman Financial Group in St. Paul, Minn.
-It's usually listed at the top of the page and it recaps the state of your account: previous balance, deposits and credits, checks and debits, service charges, interest paid and current balance.
+If you’re pressed for time, you can get away with examining just the account summary, says Susan Zimmerman of the Zimmerman Financial Group in St. Paul, Minn.
+It’s usually listed at the top of the page and it recaps the state of your account: previous balance, deposits and credits, checks and debits, service charges, interest paid and current balance.

 “At a bare-bones minimum, look over the summary information and see if the figures are in the ball park,” Zimmerman says.
 For example, you can see if the balance is roughly what you think it should be or whether the amount of withdrawals is way too high.
 Look for any unusual or unexpected fees.

 Keep in mind that bank statements cover a set time period, say from Jan.
 18 to Feb.
 17, so any checks you’ve written around or after the closing date won’t be on the statement.
 Ditto any deposits you’ve made in the meantime.

 Scanning’s a good first step, but don’t stop there.

 “Go over the deposits and the checks,” says Paula Wegner, vice president of the First Eagle National Bank in Chicago.
 “Check all checks from your bank statement against your check register.
 Check off all checks.”

 Wegner’s emphasis on scrutinizing your posted checks is intentional.
 You need to see whether your payment records match what the bank has.